|

 the Seven Wonders of the Ancient World.

-find the most talented artists of the time.
-This included Scopas, the man who had supervised the rebuilding of
+to find the most talented artists of the time.
+This included Scopas, the man who had supervised the rebuilding

-of the courtyard was a stone platform on which the tomb itself sat.
-A staircase, flanked by stone lions, led to
+center of the courtyard was a stone platform on which the tomb itself sat.
+A staircase, flanked by stone lions,

-the top of this platform.
+led to the top of this platform.
 Along the outer wall of this were many statues depicting gods and goddess.
-At each corner
+At

 At the center of the platform was the tomb itself.
 Made mostly of marble, the structure rose as a square, tapering